eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/security-support--request.md

 ---
-name: 'Security Support:'
+name: 'Security General Request'
 about: If you have a Security Request
 title: ''
 labels: security
-assignees: ''
+assignees: 'the-tatanka'

 ---